 Fee for management

-Fees for smallcase investing vary from charging 2% of AUM to a flat fee of Rs 10,000 for a minimum investment of Rs 1,00,000.
+Fees For Smallcase investing vary from charging 2% of AUM to a flat fee of Rs 10,000 for a minimum investment of Rs 1,00,000.
 Mutual funds, on the other hand, charge a varying expense ratio towards the management of the fund, which is a percentage of the assets.
 There is also an entry load in a few mutual funds and an exit load charged, should the investor redeem mutual fund units earlier than a predefined time.
-Charges for smallcases are exactly the same as charges you may incur when you buy or sell stocks through your broker.
+Charges For Smallcases are exactly the same as charges you may incur when you buy or sell stocks through your broker.

 Ease of buying